boldflight/BibleConverter/test_EPUB/output/Deuteronomy.md

 [19] “You must not steal.
 [20] “You must not offer false testimony against another.
 [21] You must not desire another man’s wife, nor should you crave his house, his field, his male and female servants, his ox, his donkey, or anything else he owns.”

+### The Narrative of the Sinai Revelation and Israel’s Response

 [22] The Lord said these things to your entire assembly at the mountain from the middle of the fire, the cloud, and the darkness with a loud voice, and that was all he said.
 Then he inscribed the words on two stone tablets and gave them to me.
 [23] Then, when you heard the voice from the midst of the darkness while the mountain was ablaze, all your tribal leaders and elders approached me.
 [24] You said, “The Lord our God has shown us his great glory, and we have heard him speak from the middle of the fire.
 It is now clear to us that God can speak to human beings and they can keep on living.